AtheMathmo/AtheMathmo.github.io/_posts/2016-03-01-rusty-machine.md

 Let's consider a concrete example: [The Logistic Regression Model](https://en.wikipedia.org/wiki/Logistic_regression).
 This model is used for classification.
 For example we might want to classify whether a tumor is malignant or benign using features of the tumor such as size, symmetry, compactness, etc.

 The logistic regression model will contain a vector of parameters, β.
-The model takes in a row of data x<sup>T</sup> and computes h(x<sup>T</sup>β) where h is the [Sigmoid Function](https://en.wikipedia.org/wiki/Sigmoid_function).
-Now if this values is greater than 0.5 we classify as positive, and otherwise negative.
-Going back to our terminology, different values of β represent different hypotheses.
+When `predict`ing from the model we take a row of data x<sup>T</sup> and compute h(x<sup>T</sup>β) where h is the [Sigmoid Function](https://en.wikipedia.org/wiki/Sigmoid_function).
+Now if this values is greater than 0.5 we classify as positive (malignant), and otherwise negative (benign).
+Going back to our terminology: different values of β represent different hypotheses.

-We can train our logistic regression model using a technique known as Gradient Descent Optimization.
+We can `train` our logistic regression model using a technique known as Gradient Descent Optimization.
 This iteratively updates the parameters to provide a better explanation of the data (more of the data is classified correctly).
+I wont go into the details here.

 ### So, how does Rust help with Machine Learning?

 Traits allow us to create well structured high-level code whilst maintaining low-level performance.
 Hopefully we can find a way to provide developers access to fast iterative machine learning with good performance and scaling.

 Of course this does exist in places now, e.g. [scikit-learn](http://scikit-learn.org/).
 But hey, more of a good thing can't be bad!
-And Rust provides the unique opportunity to achieve all of this within a single language (maybe).
-And hopefully we can achieve this with a nice clean API to top it all off.
+And Rust provides the (somewhat) unique opportunity to achieve all of this within a single language.
+And hopefully we can do this with a nice clean API to top it all off.

 ---

+<a name="rusty-machine"></a>

 ## [Rusty-Machine](https://github.com/AtheMathmo/rusty-machine)

-[Rusty-Machine](https://github.com/AtheMathmo/rusty-machine) is a general purpose machine learning library.
+[Rusty-machine](https://github.com/AtheMathmo/rusty-machine) is a general purpose machine learning library.
 Implemented entirely in Rust.
 It is still very much in the early stages of development and so the following information is likely to be outdated in future.
 I hope to provide an overview of what rusty-machine is trying to achieve.

-Rust aims to provide a consistent, high-level API for users without compromising performance.
+Rusty-machine aims to provide a consistent, high-level API for users without compromising performance.
 This consistency is achieved through Rust's trait system.

 ### How do we use traits?

-The trait set up allows users to easily implement a model with clean access to the necessary components.
-It is also very easy for the user to modify the models; updating parameters and swapping out components (such as the Gradient Descent algorithm).
+By using traits we allow users to easily implement a model with clean access to the necessary components.
+It is also very easy for the user to modify the models; updating parameters and swapping out components (such as the Gradient Descent algorithm) is kept simple.

 ```rust
 /// Trait for supervised models.